vicident/texture_nets/README.md

 Was tested with 12Gb Nvidia Tesla K40m GPU and Ubuntu 14.04.

-The code is based on [Justin Johnson's code](https://github.com/jcjohnson/neural-style) for artistic style.
+The code is based on [Justin Johnson's great code](https://github.com/jcjohnson/neural-style) for artistic style.